Hawking radiation from acoustic black holes in relativistic heavy ion collisions: The system

 With these assumptions in place, the plasma satisfies all the criteria necessary for the construction of an analogue model of gravity.
 Hence, we can directly write down the effective acoustic metric emerging in this plasma, in coordinates $(t,x,y, z)$ \cite{visser1998,nielsen2005,og2019}:

 Here, $ c_s(t, z)$ is the speed at which acoustic perturbations propagate in the fluid and is defined by $c_s^2=\partial {p}/\partial \rho$.
+Note the relativistic form of the acoustic metric, with speed of light c replaced by the sound speed $c_s$, even though the starting fluid equations are non-relativistic \cite{visser1998}.
+We mention here that our starting fluid equations are for an ideal fluid with zero viscosity.
+Acoustic metrics emerge more naturally in fluids with negligible viscosities compared to viscous ones, though a derivation of the same for a relativistic viscous fluid has been given in \cite{bittencourt2018}.
+Our assumption of inviscid nature of the fluid is reasonable in view of relatively small values of the hadronic phase viscosity \cite{mykhaylova2020,kadam2015}.
+Note that this assumption of zero viscosity is unrelated to our earlier discussions of ultra relativistic collisions where very low values of $\eta/s$ were related to strong quantum correlations, justifying quantum nature of the fluid.

-(Note the relativistic form of the acoustic metric, with speed of light c replaced by the sound speed $c_s$, even though the starting fluid equations are non-relativistic \cite{visser1998}.)
-This metric is qualitatively similar to a time dependent, spherically symmetric metric written in Painlev\'{e}-Gullstrand coordinates \cite{nielsen2005} except that the spatial part in the latter has spherical symmetry while ours has longitudinal symmetry.
+This metric is qualitatively similar to a time dependent, spherically symmetric metric written in Painlev\'{e}-Gullstrand coordinates \cite{nielsen2005} except that the spatial part in the latter has spherical symmetry while ours has axial symmetry about the longitudinal (z) axis.
 At $ z = 0$, $ v^z = 0$ and the above metric reduces to that of a flat spacetime.
 An apparent horizon or marginally outer trapped surface forms at a value of $ z$ implicitly defined by

-since the plasma becomes supersonic in the region with $ z < z_H$ and any acoustic perturbation from this supersonic region is unable to travel upstream against the flow and cross the horizon.
-We could have shifted the origin of our longitudinal coordinate $z$ by a constant amount through a change of coordinates from $z \to \tilde{z} = z + 10fm$ (say) such that the acoustic horizon and the region outside it lied at positive values of $\tl z$.
-This, however, is redundant and we do not employ it.
+The plasma becomes supersonic in the region $ z < z_H$ and any acoustic perturbation from this supersonic region is unable to travel upstream against the flow and go \textit{outside} the horizon.
+Surfaces with $ z < z_H$ are said to form (acoustic) outer trapped surfaces and the outermost trapped surface is called the marginally outer trapped surface.
+If we think of a spherically symmetric static physical black hole, the marginally outer trapped surface coincides with the event horizon and the interior of the event horizon forms the trapped region containing outer trapped surfaces.
+(For a white hole, we would have similarly had inner trapped surfaces).
 The acoustic metric contains a time and position dependent overall conformal factor, but the location of the acoustic horizon as defined here does not depend on it.